– Confused by the pros and cons of derailleurs, hub gears and continuously variable transmission? We demystify all of this down below. –

 Common derailleur gear makes found on e-bikes are Shimano and SRAM.

-+Lightweight systems and at the budget end of the market they are cheap to replace if damaged
+They are lightweight systems, and at the budget end of the market they are cheap to replace if damaged.

 A 1 x 12, wide-range derailleur gear set up from Shimano – in this instance on a high performance, sporty Cube eMTB